 There are many areas of historic significance including the ruins of an early European colony at Victoria Settlement in Garig Gunak Barlu National Park on the secluded Coburg Peninsula.
 However many who come to Cobourg Peninsula have just one thing on their minds – fishing.
 The quality of fishing is world-class, and Cobourg Peninsula has plenty of mangrove-lined creeks and billabongs jumping with barramundi, mangrove jack and other sportfish.
 The ocean teems with barracuda, queen fish, trevally, coral trout and jewfish.
 Protected sea life including turtles, crocodiles, dugongs and dolphins can also be seen in the area.

-Cobourg is a small Northern Territory Rural Location within the local government area of West Arnhem, it is located approximately 200kms from the capital Darwin covering an area of 2052.188 square kilometers.
+Cobourg is a small Northern Territory Rural Location within the local government area of West Arnhem, it is located approximately 200kms from the capital Darwin covering an area of 2052.188 square kilometres.
 Cobourg has a recorded population of 33 residents and is within the Australian Central Standard Time zone Australia/Darwin.

 If you are planning a visit to Cobourg we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Cobourg and think we’ve missed something, let us know and we’ll share it here.